wardencam360/wardencam_manual/faq.rst

 +++++++++++++++++++++++
 | Enable 24/7 recording in settings.
 Click Dropbox icon.
 Authorize WardenCam to create a folder "apps\wardencam".
 | Link the same Dropbox account on both the camera and the viewer.
-| All 24/7 video logg and motion event recordings will be uploaded to this folder.
+| All 24/7 video log and motion event recordings will be uploaded to this folder.

 How to improve image quality / FPS?
 +++++++++++++++++++++++++++++++++++